YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 elm package install
 ```

 Once everything has installed, an `/elm-stuff` folder will live at the root of your project.
-This folder contains all of the Elm dependencies we specified in our `elm-package.json`.
+This folder contains all of the Elm dependencies we specified in our `elm-package.json` file.

 ### Build Tools

 Now we have Node, Gulp, Elm, and the API installed.
 Let's set up our build configuration.
-Create and populate a `package.json`, which should live at our project's root:
+Create and populate a `package.json` file, which should live at our project's root:

 ```js
 // package.json